 ArcGIS Enterprise and ArcGIS Enterprise collaborations

 Yes.
+In 10.5.1, the option to share feature layers as copies was only supported between an ArcGIS Online host and ArcGIS Enterprise guest portals.
 As of 10.6, distributed collaboration supports sharing feature layers as copies when both host and guest portals are ArcGIS Enterprise.

 How do I update the web-tier authentication credential or PKI certificate used for a collaboration with another ArcGIS Enterprise participant?